Ranz-Lab/Sdic2023/README.md

 Before starting:

     1. Create a .txt file with a list of your sample IDs
-    2. Create a directory structure with a subdirectory for each sample.
+    2. Create a directory containing subdirectories for each of your samples.
 You can use script CreateSampleSubdirectories.sh to quickly create subdirectories from your sample list.

 To run Motif-Counter and obtain reads with perfect matches to the extended motif:

     1. Preprocess raw paired-end RNA-seq reads using HTStream (https://s4hts.github.io/HTStream/)
     2. Run the MotifCounter script after modifying it for your gene of interest sequences and data paths.
-Input = preprocessed reads
+[Input = preprocessed reads]

 To obtain reads with =<1 mismatch to the extended motif: